officiallysingh/spring-batch-commons/README.md

 Spring boot configuration property class to read batch properties from `application.properties` or `application.yml` file.

 ## Auto-configured Components
-Following are the components auto-configured as Beans by Spring boot.
+Following are the components, auto-configured as Beans by Spring boot with opinionated default behaviour.
+The defaults can be customized by configurations and custom implementations in consumer application.

 * [`JobParametersIncrementer`](https://docs.spring.io/spring-batch/docs/current/api/org/springframework/batch/core/JobParametersIncrementer.html)
 to generate unique run id for each job execution in case of force restarting already successfully completed jobs.